-Considering that humankind has from the very beginning subsisted on, resided near and built civilizations around water, it’s not too surprising that English and other languages are overflowing with terminology to describe the various forms aquatic geology.
+Considering that humankind has from the very beginning subsisted on, resided near, and built civilizations around water, it’s not too surprising that English and other languages are overflowing with terminology to describe the various forms of aquatic geology.
 The precise definitions can be blurry, however.
 What exactly is a sound?
 What’s the difference between a bight and a bay?
 A sike and a ghyll?
 Why are there nearly 20 different words for a small stream?

 The distinction between the most common terms for flowing water—anything with a natural current moving from high to low—is roughly defined by size.
 As the old adage goes, “you can step over a brook, jump over a creek, wade across a stream and swim across a river.”
 A stream (#1) tends to be the generic term for flowing water; a river (#2) is the largest, while a creek (#3) is a small stream and a brook (#4) is even smaller, generally used in Old English and often babbling.